 To put it simply, online privacy refers to the protection of your personal information in an online environment.

-As we browse the web, data is constantly being collected.
+Sites collect information as people browse the web.
 Some of it one might argue is necessary.
 Even if it isn’t absolutely necessary, it can make things more convenient.
 We can all agree that not having to type in our usernames on our favorite website each time is quite convenient.

 However, in many ways the data that is collected and how it is used can be viewed as encroaching on privacy.
 For example, most of us have probably experienced targeted ads.
 Yes, the typical scenario where after searching for a product we are interested in, we are bombarded with ads about the exact same product.